Pret-a-LLOD/Fintan/3a-core-modules.md

 ![Fintan Core class diagram (reduced)](img/core-classes.PNG "Fintan Core class diagram (reduced)")

-The class diagram in Figure 7 depicts how they interact with the Core API.
+The class diagram depicts how they interact with the Core API.
 The FintanManager instantiates a FintanStreamComponent by using its respective Factory interface.
 The `FintanStreamComponent` is generically typed for input and output but provides methods for handling named and default input and output streams.
 A `FintanStreamComponent` can be started by calling its `start()` method.
 The four main interface classes described above then specify the typing of their accepted I/O streams.

 In this section we will now describe the functional modules implementing these abstract classes and interfaces.